ViggoSeerden/FHICT-S3-Portfolio/GroupProject.md

 ## Project Description

 For company iO, we made a colleague tracker application for Android & iOS.
 In here, iO employees can keep track of where their colleagues are, should they need them for something.
 This means being able to see whether they're at home, or at one of their offices, and possibly even which floor or room they're in.
 You could also be able to see their availability through Outlook agendas.
 If you need a colleague, you can notify them, and you can also bookmark some colleagues for quick access.
+Staff locations could also be automatically updated based on MAC-addresses and/or WiFi logs.

 ## Documentation